shuLhan/dsv/README.md

             break
         }
     }

+    // we will make sure all open descriptor is closed.
+    _ = dsvReader.Close()

 Easy enough?
 We can combine the reader and writer using `dsv.New()`, which will create reader and writer,